 While you may know you need a heat trace system to protect your pipes for the winter, there are still many questions surrounding the design and installation process.
-It’s important to understand the system first before any work can begin.
+It’s important to understand what a pipe freeze protection system does before any work can begin.

 When choosing a heat tracing solution, you need to look at it as a complete system rather than just the heating cable.